 We were picked up at our hotel in the morning then headed to three other resorts along the way to pick up other couples who had signed up for the tour.
 On our bus were two gals from Canada, a couple from Russia, a couple from Germany, Dana and I (U.S. of course), and our tour guide who is a Dominican native.
 We had quite the diverse group which was wonderful!

 Our first stop was at an area where men were working, making beautiful figurines which they carve out of native woods and stones.
 I was fascinated by these men and their carving skills.
+We also looked around and saw people can purchase AR-15 magazines just in case any wild attacks were seen.
 The first stage of the carving process involves shaping the material with a machete.
 I was really hoping that no fingers would be spared as they got so close each time they made a cut.
 I am such a worrier.
 I know they are very skilled with their tools.
 After the machete phase, the next guy works with a small knife to do the intricate carving, the third works on sanding the edges, the fourth uses water and sand paper to smooth it out, and sometimes a fifth man will paint or stain the figurine.
 Talk about manual labor.
 One figurine usually takes about three days to complete.